OlivierLD/raspberry-coffee/Bluetooth/README.md

 Once two devices are **paired** with Bluetooth, the communication between them is just a regular Serial Communication, as demoed below.

+> **Think of Bluetooth as a serial cable**.
+It works if both ends are connected.
+> You cannot connect if another cable is already there.

 > Example: Once your Bluetooth mouse is paired with a computer A, a computer B cannot access it.
 > Your BT mouse does not drive more than one computer.
 This could make some sense 🤓